TRON-US/go-btfs/docs/config.md

-# The go-ipfs config file
+# The go-btfs config file

-The go-ipfs config file is a JSON document located at `$IPFS_PATH/config`.
+The go-btfs config file is a JSON document located at `$BTFS_PATH/config`.
 It is read once at node instantiation, either for an offline command, or when starting the daemon.
 Commands that execute on a running daemon do not read the config file at runtime.